ngodinhloc/bigcommerce/README.md

  * OrderRepository
  * OrderProductRepository

- Repositories are used to retrieve data from data source (BigCommerce) and return entities or collection of entities.
+ Repositories are used to retrieve data from data source and return entities, or collection of entities.

  ## Cache
  * FileCache

- Since the application is using data from a third party APIs, which is BigCommerce in this case, each of the request is expensive and might take long response time.
+ Since the application is using data from a third party APIs, each of the request is expensive and might take long response time.
 Therefore, I created a Cache Engine used within the ORM to cache the data from BigCommerce

  ## ResourceManager